chrisburnell/chrisburnell.com/_drafts/equality-today.md

 It just seems like indefensible hypocrisy to me.

-I am a wholehearted advocate for equality and eliminating discrimination from this industry entirely, and I don’t mean to paint anyone’s struggles as if I understand them myself, so If I’m making any errors in my judgement of the situation, I’d love to be corrected. ❤️ you all.
+I am a wholehearted advocate for equality and eliminating discrimination from this industry entirely, and I don’t mean to paint anyone’s struggles as if I understand them myself, so If I’m making any errors in my judgement of the situation, I’d love to be corrected.

+I don’t disagree with your mission at all; in fact, I’m brimming with pride at the strides people have made to become more aware and accepting—to actually try to understand where people are coming from.
+I just think the route being taken is driving you further from the ideal that we can imagine.

+❤️ you all.